Staff profile

 Current research and collaborations

 I have recently co-edited and co-written the introduction for the first volume of critical essays on Trauma Narratives in Italian and Transnational Women's Writing (Sapienza Università Editrice, 2022, co-edited with Tiziana de Rogatis), which includes a solely authored chapter on traumatic images and multistable visions in Elsa Morante’s La Storia.
-I am also currently guest-editing two further volumes: a Special Issue on Comparative Approaches to Elena Ferrante: Traumas, Bodies, Languages for the journal Romance Studies (with Stiliana Milkova), which will include an article on transgenerational trauma in Toni Morrison, Elsa Morante and Elena Ferrante's works; and a Special Issue (with Franco Baldasso, Ursula Fanning, Mara Josi and Stefania Porcelli) on Fifty Years of La Storia: Elsa Morante Beyond History, Annali d'Italianistica, vol. 42 (forthcoming 2024).
+I have also guest-edited a Special Issue on Comparative Approaches to Elena Ferrante: Traumas, Bodies, Languages for the journal Romance Studies (with Stiliana Milkova), which includes an article on transgenerational trauma in Toni Morrison, Elsa Morante and Elena Ferrante's works (available in open access here).
+Furthermore, I am co-editing a Special Issue (with Franco Baldasso, Ursula Fanning, Mara Josi and Stefania Porcelli) on Fifty Years of La Storia: Elsa Morante Beyond History, Annali d'Italianistica, vol. 42 (forthcoming 2024).
 I have previously guest edited the Special Journal Issue Elena Ferrante in a Global Context for Modern Language Notes (2021), for which I have contributed an article on sexual violence and the traumatized self in the works of Alice Sebold and Elena Ferrante.
 Together with Tiziana de Rogatis, I have co-authored an article on 'Traumatic Realism and the Poetics of Trauma in Elsa Morante's Works' (Allegoria 83), a discussion of which has been published in the Section 'Spazio aperto' of the same journal.
 I have also co-edited the first volume of critical essays in English on the Sicilian author Goliarda Sapienza (Goliarda Sapienza in Context: Intertextual Relationships with Italian and European Literature, co-edited by Alberica Bazzoni, Emma Bond and Katrin Wehling-Giorgi; Madison, NJ: Fairleigh Dickinson University Press, 2016).

 Postgraduate Supervision